paycoreio/docs/docs/getting-started/ips.md

 Your integration must be able to reach any of PayCore’s fully qualified  [domain names](#domains)  for it to function properly.
 Depending on how your integration operates, you may need to whitelist them.

-To help your integration operate securely, it must also verify that it’s communicating with  **api.paycore.com**  through one of our listed  [IP addresses](#ip-addresses).
+To help your integration operate securely, it must also verify that it’s communicating with  **api.paycore.io**  through SSL certificate on it and DNS IP address.

-If your integration also receives  [webhooks](/webhooks)  from PayCore, you should ensure these events originate from one of our [webhook IP addresses](#webhook-notifications).
+For correct communication between PayCore and Payment Providers or third-party services what PayCore have access to, use [PayCore white-list IP addresses](#white-list-ip-addresses).

 ## Domains